pippinbarr/cart253-2018/course_information/Course-Schedule.md

 - Please read the exercise carefully, some people simply missed doing one or more of the challenges
 - Be careful with your variable naming: `image` and `string` are not good variable names, the name should describe specifically what the variable is for

-## Core - Functions with parameters and return values ([Slides](https://pippinbarr.github.io/cart253-2018/modules/core-functions-with-parameters-and-return-values/index.html), [Notes](../modules/core-functions-with-parameters-and-return-values/core-functions-with-parameters-and-return-values.md))
+## Core - Functions with arguments and return values ([Slides](https://pippinbarr.github.io/cart253-2018/modules/core-functions-with-arguments-and-return-values/index.html), [Notes](../modules/core-functions-with-arguments-and-return-values/core-functions-with-arguments-and-return-values.md))

 ## Debugging - Functions ([Slides](https://pippinbarr.github.io/cart253-2018/modules/debugging-functions/index.html), [Notes](../modules/debugging-functions/debugging-functions.md))